 This board was inspired by some challenges we were completing that involved Newton’s Laws of Motion.
 I picked the green border because I knew I was using a lot of red for the letters and decor.

 I made the large apple out of tissue paper.
 I just cut out the apple shape using about 20 layers of tissue.
 Then I used a glue stick to randomly glue pieces together.
 When I opened it a honey-comb effect was created.
 No, I didn’t invent this- I had already purchased a honey-comb package for another board and just copied it!

 Speaking of three-dimensional shapes!
-If you like those spherical shapes try the party section at Target.
+If you like those fuzzy circular shapes in the corners try a spherical shape from the party section at Target.
 You can get so many colors of spheres and other shapes.
 They are made to make a fully round shape, but for a bulletin board just open them halfway.

 You can also find colorful banners in the party section.
 I add letters to the front of the banner and add those to bulletin boards.

 I love this board with the quote about mistakes.
 The flowers across the top were created with clipart that I printed and cut out.

 The boards in the photos were all created in PowerPoint, but when I tried each of these on classroom boards I added all sorts of extras.
 On the “magic” board I added a magic wand I made with a dowel stick and a glitter covered star!